clovisdanielcosta/netflix-interface/README.md

   - Better understanding about style inheritance between elements in HTML structure.
   - Better understanding about properties standard automatically assigned to CSS elements.
-  - Stumble with site fontawesome.com for the first time.
+  - Stumble with site Fontawesome and Owl Carousel for the first time.
   - Use of sub property linear-gradient on CSS background element.

 ## :small_orange_diamond: Sharing